eddyerburgh/blog/_posts/2016-05-02-animate-elements-scrolled-view-vanilla-js.md

 ## The CSS

-For the CSS we use the <a rel="noopener" href="https://developer.mozilla.org/en/docs/Web/CSS/animation" target="newwindow">animation property</a>.
-This property allows us to animate properties of an element.
+For the CSS you can use the <a rel="noopener" href="https://developer.mozilla.org/en/docs/Web/CSS/animation" target="newwindow">animation property</a>.
+This property allows you to animate properties of an element.
 For example, animating a div from opacity 0 to opacity 1.
 With the animation property this will transition smoothly from opacity 0 to 1, giving the appearance of fading in.

 <a rel="noopener" href="/assets/2016/05/ezgif.com-crop.gif"><img class="aligncenter size-full wp-image-310" src="/assets/2016/05/ezgif.com-crop.gif" alt="Fade in with CSS animation" width="638" height="268" /></a>